Tiamat-Tech/tetris.js/README.md

-# tetris.js
 ![tetris.js logo](https://i.imgur.com/CwOC9wl.png?raw=true)
-Simple javascript tetris base, that is open source, for the community to build upon

 # Things to know
 I'm developing this solo, with the only thing in mind, is to create a basic version of Tetris, that keeps track of score, and allows for constant play.